Your Mama Told

 when reviewers and other media friends receive awards,

-writing skill to make the recipient feel valued rather
+your writing skill to make the recipient feel valued

-than a cursory note like the ones you tried to get away
+rather than a cursory note like the ones you tried

-with when you were in the third grade.
-Let the reviewer
+to get away with when you were in the third grade.

-know what you liked and even what you didn’t like
+Let the reviewer know what you liked and even what

 about rules governing thank you notes?
 You